-Student discipline meetings and/or hearings are based on fundamental fairness practices and preponderance of evidence.
-They are not formal legal proceedings and are not subject to the rules that govern civil or criminal hearings including, but not limited to, the rules of evidence.
-Allegations of student misconduct will be handled in the following manner:
+Student Discipline Meetings and/or Hearings are based on fundamental fairness practices and preponderance of evidence.
+They are not formal legal proceedings and are not subject to the rules that govern civil or criminal hearings.
+The College will make a good-faith effort to include relevant evidence and exclude evidence that is neither relevant nor probative.
+The College will not, however, follow formal rules of evidence or other rules of court.